 After breakfast, you’re off on a fabulous day’s touring the Wild Atlantic Way as far as the famous Ring of Kerry.

 Your hotel is a delightful townhouse ‘restaurant with rooms’ in the middle of Cahersiveen and a refreshing change from the norm.
 Set above a destination seafood restaurant, the owners have extended their offer to include nine spacious, modern and extremely comfortable rooms furnished with iPod docks, flat screen TVs and Nespresso machines.
 Some even have their own in-room roll-top bath.
 The appealing continental breakfast which is delivered directly to your bedroom door provides a great excuse to enjoy a morning feast in your super-king size bed.
 There’s also a large, contemporary-style lounge complete with big sofas and a log-burning stove – perfect for relaxing after a day out exploring the Ring of Kerry.
 Downstairs an award-winning restaurant is – literally – on your doorstep.

 Day Four – A fascinating Atlantic Ocean seaweed trail

-At Caherdaniel, just a 30km drive from your hotel, you’ll be met by the infectious host of your five-hour Atlantic seaweed walk.
+At Caherdaniel, just a 30km drive from your hotel, you’ll be met by the infectious host of your Atlantic seaweed walk.
 ‘Find, forage and feast,’ discovering the health-giving properties and sheer deliciousness of Duileasc, sea-lettuce and Carrageen moss, learning as you go how to get the best from this most natural product, all amidst the breath-taking scenery of the Kerry coastline.
-A real foodies’ day out!
+A real foodies’ treat!